Tourism in Italy: Grand Tour

 Real "tourism" only affected Italy in the second half of the 17th century, with the beginning of the Grand Tour.
 This was a period in which European aristocrats, many of whom were British, visited parts of Europe, with Italy as a key destination.
 For Italy, this was in order to study ancient architecture, local culture and to admire the natural beauties.
 The Grand Tour was in essence triggered by the book Voyage to Italy, by Roman Catholic priest Richard Lassels, and published in 1670.

 Due to the Grand Tour, tourism became even more prevalent – making Italy one of the most desired destinations for millions of people.
 Once inside what would be modern-day Italy, these tourists would begin by visiting Turin for a short while.
-On the way there, Milan was also a popular stop, yet a trip to the city was not considered essential, and several passed by, or simply stayed for a short period of time.
-If a person came via boat, then they would remain a few days in Genoa.
+On the way there, Milan was also a popular stop, yet a trip to the city was not considered essential, and several passed by or simply stayed for a short period of time.
+If a person came via boat, then they would remain for a few days in Genoa.
 Yet, the main destination in Northern Italy was Venice, which was considered a vital stop, as well as cities around it such as Verona, Vicenza and Padua.

 As the Tour went on, Tuscan cities were also very important itinerary stops.
 Florence was a major attraction, and other Tuscan towns, such as Siena, Pisa, Lucca and San Gimignano, were also considered important destinations.
 The most prominent stop in Central Italy, however, was Rome, a major centre for the arts and culture, as well as an essential city for a Grand Tourist.
 Later, they would go down to the Bay of Naples, and after their discovery in 1710, Pompeii and Herculaneum were popular too.
 Sicily was considered a significant part of the trail, and several, such as Goethe, visited the island.